manni8436/stay-connected-hackathon/README.md

 ### Home - landing page
-The Homepage features a carasole, dispalying all the games on Plugged-in to the user.
+The Homepage features a carousel, dispalying all the games on Plugged-in to the user.

 ![Homepage](README_files/homepage.png)